 These diamonds will have some inclusions and blemishes, but they are typically not visible to the naked eye/ eye clean diamonds.
 They will be less expensive than a flawless diamond but still have great sparkle and brilliance.

 If money is not an issue for you, buy an internally flawless diamond ring or one indicated as IF.
-You can also buy one with a clarity grade Flawless or FL.
+You can also buy one with a diamond clarity scale Flawless or FL.

-The key is to find a balance between price and quality.
+The key is to find a balance between price and quality when buying your own engagement ring.
 It’s important to remember that a diamond engagement ring is determined by a combination of all the “Four Cs”, not just clarity.

 What Is the Best Clarity for A Diamond?

 The best clarity for a diamond is Flawless or FL, as it has no external blemishes or internal inclusions.
-These diamonds are very expensive and also rare, as they are considered to be the highest quality in terms of clarity.
+They are very expensive and also rare, as they are considered to be the highest quality diamonds in terms of clarity.

-However, it is important to note that as long as a diamond has a good clarity grade, it does not necessarily have to be Flawless or FL.
+However, it is important to note that as long as a diamond has the best diamond clarity grade; it does not necessarily have to be Flawless or FL.
 Other grades such as VVS1 and VVS2 also have very few inclusions and blemishes and can still be considered high quality.

-Ultimately, the choice between a Flawless or FL diamond and one with a slightly lower clarity grade will depend on personal preference and budget.
+Ultimately, the choice between a Flawless or FL diamond and one with a slightly lower diamond clarity scale will depend on personal preference and budget.

 What Color Clarity Is the Best with Diamonds?